oracle/terraform-provider-oci/website/docs/guides/resource_discovery.html.markdown

 ### Overview

-You can use Terraform Resource Discovery to discover deployed resources in your compartment and export them to Terraform configuration and state files.
-This release supports the most commonly used Oracle Cloud Infrastructure services, such as Compute, Block Volumes, Networking, Load Balancing, Database, and Identity and Access Management (IAM).
-Please look at the section “Supported Resources” for details.
+Terraform Resource Discovery can be used to discover deployed resources within a compartment and export them to Terraform configuration and state files.
+Refer to the [Supported Resources](#supported-resources) for details.

 ### Use Cases and Benefits